Nenad Rašić: Political career

 Rašić endorsed the Civic Initiative for Freedom, Justice and Survival (GI SPO) for the 2021 parliamentary elections as he was unable to run as candidate due to the indictment against him.
 During the election campaign, Rašić and Cvetko Veljković, together with Albin Kurti, visited Štrpce.
 The list failed to get elected to the Assembly.

 On 8 November 2022, Rašić was acquitted of the charges for the abuse of official duty.

 On 1 December 2022, Rašić was appointed minister for communities and returns by Albin Kurti after the post was left vacant for almost one month following the resignation of Goran Rakić and the Serb List's (SL) boycott of Kosovan institutions.
 Kurti stated that he always appreciated Rašić his "correctness and determination".
 Rašić announced that he will appoint Rada Trajković as his advisor.
 SL reacted with a statement that Rašić's appointment was unconstitutional as it wasn't approved by Serb MP's and announced that it will submit an appeal to the Constitutional Court of Kosovo.
 Director of the Office for Kosovo and Metohija Petar Petković called Rašić "Kurti's puppet".
 President of Serbia Aleksandar Vučić insulted Rašić and Trajković, calling them the "worst Serbian scum", adding that they "do not have anyone's trust in Serbia, but they have the trust of Albin Kurti and Western agencies".
 EU Spokesperson Peter Stano stated that EU's preliminary reading is that the appointment does not meet constitututional requirements, but that this is up to the Constitutional Court to determine.

 On 14 December 2022, during a government session, Rašić was among the ministers who voted in favor for the construction of police bases in the municipality of Leposavić in the cadastral zone of Bistrica and the cadastral zone of Gornji Jasenovik in the municipality of Zubin Potok, both Serb-majority municipalities.
 In addition, Rašić also voted in favor of the formation of the organizing committee for the celebration of "15 years since the declaration of independence of Kosovo" and "25 years of the epic of the Kosovo Liberation Army (KLA)".

+In May 2024, Rašić registered the For Freedom, Justice and Survival (SPO) party.
+In the 2025 parliamentary election campaign, the Serb Democracy (SD) and its leader Aleksandar Arsenijević accused SPO of vote buying.